 The commonly referred to 'Austrian style collective action' is based, inter alia, on the formal joinder of parties remedy set out above.
 On the basis of this concept, one party may file a single action containing several claims against a particular defendant based on individual assignment agreements.
-For a collective action Austrian style to be initiated, the holders of the claims initially assign their claims to another legal entity that may subsequently act as a sole claimant.
+For an Austrian-style collective action to be initiated, the holders of the claims initially assign their claims to another legal entity that may subsequently act as a sole claimant.
 The main principle is that such an action can only be pursued for claims that rely on essentially the same or a similar legal and factual basis.
 Collective actions have so far not been common in antitrust damage cases in Austria.

-Who can bring these claims?
+49 Who can bring these claims?
 Can consumer associations bring claims on behalf of consumers?
 Can trade or professional associations bring claims on behalf of their members?

-In practice, collective actions Austrian style (as set forth in question 48) are brought by representative bodies such as the Federal Chamber of Labour and the Austrian Consumer Information Association, after injured parties have assigned their individual claims to these bodies.
+In practice, Austrian-style collective actions (as set forth in question 48) are brought by representative bodies such as the Federal Chamber of Labour and the Austrian Consumer Information Association, after injured parties have assigned their individual claims to these bodies.